tongni1975/spark-nlp/docs/en/annotators.md

     - `getNumberOfIterations()`: Number of iterations in training, converges to better accuracy
     - `getFilesContentTreeBank()`: Gets a iterable TreeBank
     - `getTrainingSentences()`: Gets a list of ConnlU training sentences
+    - `getLazyAnnotator()`: Whether `Untyped Dependency Parser` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 **Example:**